waynecrawley/Secret-Recipes/README.md

 ### Introduction
 This Project was A milestone Project focused on building a Data centric Webpage for Code institute.
-This was to be achieved using technologies such as the flask framework for simplfing development and Mongdb for storing information in a  database.
-I decided that a simple web app for adding,editing, delteing recipes would best help me to achieve this.
+This was to be achieved using technologies such as the flask framework for simplfing development And Mongdb for storing information in a database.
+I decided that a simple web app for adding, editing, deleting recipes would Best help me to achieve this.

 ## UX
 The website was built with a mobile first approach.
 The client wanted a website that was easy to use and simple to navigate
 ### User Stories